 Our board meetings are held each month in public and members of the public who attend are able to ask questions at the start of the meeting.

 - Join the Equality Target Action Group (ETAG).

 ETAG helps the CCG to consult with different community groups in Bolton about equality and inclusion in health services.

-- We are an active partner on the Lived Experience Panel which advises our health and care partners on redesigning services, using lived experience.
-Training and support is available and to find out more you can contact Joanne Street for more information by phoning 01204 463044 or emailing Joanne.email@example.com
+We are an active partner on the Lived Experience Panel which advises our health and care partners on redesigning services, using lived experience.
+Training and support is available and we cover travel expenses for panel members to attend meetings.
+For more information contact Joanne Street on 01204 463044 on or Joanne.firstname.lastname@example.org

 - Current engagement activity